JonasAlfredsson/docker-nginx-certbot/README.md

 2. This image have not yet been publicized to Dockerhub, so for now you will have to download this repository.

-3. Tips on how to make a proper server config file and creating a simple test can be found under the [Good to Know ](https://github.com/JonasAlfredsson/docker-nginx-certbot/#good-to-know) section.
+3. Tips on how to make a proper server config file, and creating a simple test, can be found under the [Good to Know ](https://github.com/JonasAlfredsson/docker-nginx-certbot/#good-to-know) section.